Revised March 2019

 In West Virginia, the rate of NAS/NOWS cases doubled in the 3-year period between 2011 and 2014, from 25.2 cases to 51.2 cases per 1,000 hospital births.
 The highest rates of NAS/NOWS were reported from Marshall and Lincoln counties (10.21 and 10.66 cases per 1,000 hospital births, respectively) (West Virginia Health and Human Resources Bureau for Public Health).

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 1,896 persons were living with a diagnosed HIV in West Virginia—a rate of 120 infections per 100,000 persons.
-Of these, 19.8 percent1 of males and 27.8 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 1,781 persons were living with a diagnosed HIV infection in West Virginia—a rate of 113 cases per 100,000 persons.
+Of those, 19.4 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 27.5 percent were living with HIV attributed to IDU (AIDSVu).

 National Institutes of Health-Funded Research

 The National Institute on Drug Abuse (NIDA), in partnership with the Appalachian Regional Commission (ARC) are supporting services planning research grants to address a dramatic increase in adverse outcomes associated with increased opioid injection drug use in Appalachia.
 The grants will help develop an epidemiologic understanding of opioid injection drug use, HIV and hepatitis C virus (HCV) infection risk, and other adverse health consequences of drug use in any of the 420 Appalachian counties (http://www.arc.gov/counties).

 - Not all states collect or report data on the incidence or prevalence of Hepatitis C or on how Hepatitis C is transmitted.
 When available, the data will be included.

 - Actual acute cases are estimated to be 13.9 times the number of reported cases in any year.